-Over 1.6 million people in England depend on alcohol; 1 in 5 children live with a parent who drinks harmful amounts of alcohol; 1 in 7 children under the age of one live with a substance-abusing parent.
+Over 1.6 million people in England depend on alcohol, 1 in 5 children live with a parent who drinks harmful amounts of alcohol and 1 in 7 children under the age of one live with a substance-abusing parent.

 These startling figures demonstrate the severity of addictions in the UK.
 Children of addicts are eight times more likely to develop an addiction.
 The problem crosses all socio-economic boundaries and addiction is now more common than diabetes.

 Addiction can be defined as “the repeated involvement with a substance or activity, despite the substantial harm it causes, because that involvement was (and may continue to be) pleasurable or valuable.”
 Such substances and activities may include alcohol, drugs, food, gambling, shopping or sex.